OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 - how to debug problems with our code
 - how to code in a defensive manner in order to prevent invalid inputs from causing problems.

 Up to this point, our examples have focused on unit testing of simple functions that formed part of larger program to analyse inflammation data from patients in a drug trial.
-As we develop this program further, the complexity of the codebase will increase which, in turn, means a larger number of tests will need to written and organised.
-We may also want to integrate the program with other entities that are external to the application itself such as a database, a web-based service or even analysis components that are written in another language such as C++.
+If we were to develop this program further, a larger number of tests would need to written and organised in order to cater for the increased complexity of the codebase.
+In the future, we may also want to integrate our program with other entities that are external to the application itself, such as a database, a web-based service or even analysis components that are written in another language such as C++.

-In this section of the course, we will cover these topics:
+In this section of the course, we will cover a number of topics that will help us to deal with testing software that is more complex whilst ensuring that it functions as we would expect:

 - Designing testable code
 - Fixtures